15 Expats Talk about Health Insurance and Healthcare in Costa Rica

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied:

-"My recommendation is to enroll in the public health system, but it is also VERY IMPORTANT to have private health insurance, since that would avoid worries about the immediate availability of the services that are required," wrote one expat.
+"My recommendation is to enroll in the public health system, but it is also VERY IMPORTANT to have private health insurance, since that would avoid worries about the immediate availability of the services that are required," said one expat living in Santa Ana.

 What are medical services in Costa Rica like?